-On March 13, 2013, cast members Kristen Bell, Jason Dohring, Enrico Colantoni, and Ryan Hansen, and show-runner Rob Thomas all appeared in a video posted to the crowd-sourcing website Kickstarter that challenged fans of the TV show (which had been canceled in 2007) to pledge $2 Million to fund (or help fund) a feature film project based on the show.
-The project broke a Kickstarter record when it made more than $1.3 million in about six hours; the entire amount was raised and surpassed in under eleven hours.
-In 2014 the movie Veronica Mars (2014) was released.
+On March 13, 2013, cast members Kristen Bell, Jason Dohring, Enrico Colantoni, and Ryan Hansen, and show-runner Rob Thomas appeared in a video posted to the crowd-sourcing website Kickstarter that challenged fans of the television show (which had been cancelled in 2007) to pledge two million dollars to fund (or help fund) a feature film project based on the show.
+The project broke a Kickstarter record when it made more than one and a third million dollars in about six hours.
+The entire amount was raised and surpassed in under eleven hours, subsequently Veronica Mars (2014) was released.

-Rob Thomas, the creator of Veronica Mars (2004), says on the season 3 DVD extras that Ryan Hansen's character Dick Casablancas was not originally meant to be a series regular.
+Creator Rob Thomas said on the season three DVD extras that Ryan Hansen's character Dick Casablancas was not originally meant to be a series regular.
 He was first cast for the second episode, as a nameless, rich Neptune resident with one line ("Logan!").
-Thomas said that they read many young actors for the line, and when it came down to a choice between Hansen or another actor, they cast Hansen purely because he had "good hair."
+Thomas said that they read many young actors for the line, and when it came down to a choice between Hansen or another actor, they cast Hansen purely because he had "good hair".

-UPN, the network that airs Veronica Mars (2004), were concerned during early episodes that viewers would confuse Teddy Dunn and Jason Dohring, who play Duncan and Logan, respectively.
-A color code was created where Dunn wore blues, and Dohring wore earth tones (greens, browns, etc).
+UPN, the network that aired this show, was concerned during early episodes that viewers would confuse Teddy Dunn and Jason Dohring, who play Duncan and Logan, respectively.
+A color code was created where Dunn wore blues, and Dohring wore earth tones (greens, browns, et cetera).
 The color code was maintained for the duration of the series.

-In an attempt to keep the struggling show on the air after its third season, creator Rob Thomas filmed an extended pitch for the fourth season that advances the show's timeline considerably.
-Instead of being a college undergraduate, as she was at the end of season three, in the spec season four, Veronica has graduated from college and the FBI Academy and is starting her first day as a FBI agent.
+In an attempt to keep the struggling show on the air after its third season, Creator Rob Thomas filmed an extended pitch for the fourth season that advances the show's timeline considerably.
+Instead of being a college undergraduate, as she was at the end of season three, in the speculative season four, Veronica (Kristen Bell) has graduated from college and the F.B.I.
+Academy and is starting her first day as an F.B.I.
+Agent.
 The pitch contained a whole new cast of heretofore unseen characters, and, except for Veronica herself, none of the characters from the show's previous seasons.
-The CW failed to pick up this new version of "Veronica Mars," and the show was canceled.
+The CW failed to pick up this new version of "Veronica Mars", and the show was cancelled.

-On March 29, 2006 a fake press release entitled "Veronica Mars Canned" was released informing fans that the show had been canceled.
-After a few hours, creator Rob Thomas informed the fan base that he had been getting calls from the writers asking if they still had jobs, and the show had in fact not been canceled.
+On March 29, 2006 a fake press release titled "Veronica Mars Canned" was released informing fans that the show had been cancelled.
+After a few hours, Creator Rob Thomas informed the fan base that he had been getting calls from the writers asking if they still had jobs, and the show had in fact not been cancelled.

-In the original project notes and the original pilot script for the show, there were some name changes.
-Lilly's name was Samantha, Lianne Mars's was Rebecca, then Abbie, Wallace's last name was Collier, Logan's last name was Hewitt and the Kanes' last name was Cain, then Caine.
+In the original project notes, and the original pilot script for the show, there were some name changes.
+Lilly's name was Samantha, Lianne Mars' was Rebecca, then Abbie, Wallace's last name was Collier, Logan's last name was Hewitt, and the Kanes' last name was Cain, then Caine.

-In the series, Amanda Seyfried's character Lilly Kane is murdered on October 3rd.
+In the series, Lilly Kane (Amanda Seyfried) was murdered on October third.
 This date ironically coincides with the now iconic query from Lindsay Lohan in Mean Girls (2004) (also co-starring Seyfried) when she doesn't know the date.
-October 3rd has since become the unofficial holiday "Mean Girls Day".
+October third has since become the unofficial holiday "Mean Girls' Day".

-The fireplace in Logan's hotel room in seasons 2 & 3 is a square with brackets on every corner.
-Silver pictures was the producer of Veronica Mars (2004).
-This was the shape of the silver pictures logo.
+The fireplace in Logan's (Jason Dohring) hotel room in seasons two and three is a square with brackets on every corner.
+Silver Pictures was the producer of this show.
+This was the shape of the Silver Pictures logo.

-In the later seasons of the show Logan's swanky apartment has a large square window in the back, the design on the outer-part of the window reveals the silver pictures logo.
-This is a reference to famed Hollywood producer Joel Silver who produced the show.
-Ironically the design is spot on but the coloring of it is gold not silver.
+In the later seasons of the show, Logan's (Jason Dohring) swanky apartment has a large square window in the back, the design on the outer part of the window revealed the Silver Pictures logo.
+This is a reference to Producer Joel Silver, who produced this show.
+Ironically, the design is spot on, but the coloring of it is gold, not silver.

 The trivia items below may give away important plot points.

-Originally, according to creator Rob Thomas, Veronica and Duncan were going to be related.
+Originally, according to Creator Rob Thomas, Veronica (Kristen Bell) and Duncan (Teddy Dunn) were going to be related.
 After it got picked up by UPN, a broadcast network, and not by HBO, Showtime, or FX, they decided not to push it into "Twin Peaks (1990) territory".

-After the end of Season 2, TV critic Alan Sepinwall asked show creator Rob Thomas which elements revealed in the finale were planned ahead, and Thomas replied, "We knew that Beaver was the killer of Season 2 when we introduced him in Season 1.
+After the end of season two, television critic Alan Sepinwall asked Rob Thomas which elements revealed in the finale were planned ahead, and Thomas replied, "We knew that Beaver was the killer of season two when we introduced him in season one.
 We knew his motivation, so playing him as the picked-upon, less-manly Casablancas boy was all by design."
-But Thomas also told Sepinwall that they did not plan for the eventual reveal that Cassidy had raped Veronica until the writing for Season 1 was all finished.
+But Thomas also told Sepinwall that they did not plan for the eventual reveal that Cassidy (Kyle Gallner) had raped Veronica (Kristen Bell), until the writing for season one was all finished.

-At the end of Season 1 Episode 20, after Veronica finds out Logan gave Tad G.H.B the night of Shelly Pomroy's party, Veronica stands Logan up for their boating date.
-In one of the final frames the flag of the yacht club can be seen and reads "Albacore Club."
-This presents a strong connection to the Neo-noir film classic Chinatown (1974), starring Jack Nicholson.
+At the end of season one, episode twenty, "M.A.D.", after Veronica (Kristen Bell) finds out Logan (Jason Dohring) gave Tad (Jeff D'Agostino) G.H.B. the night of Shelly Pomroy's (Melissa Hoover) party, Veronica stands Logan up for their boating date.
+In one of the final frames, the flag of the yacht club can be seen and reads "Albacore Club".
+This presents a strong connection to the noir film classic Chinatown (1974), starring Jack Nicholson.